Guiyang Longdongbao International Airport

-Guiyang Longdongbao International Airport is an international airport serving Guiyang, the capital of Southwest China’s Guizhou province, and the hub for Colorful Guizhou Airlines.
+Guiyang Longdongbao International Airport is an international airport serving Guiyang, the capital of Southwest China's Guizhou province, and the hub for Colorful Guizhou Airlines.
 The airport was opened on 28 May 1997 and adopted its current name on 19 January 2006.
 It is located 11 km southeast from Guiyang's city center.
-It is about 4 km2 and has a 3200 m long, 45 m wide runway, which can accommodate Boeing 747, Airbus A330 widebodied aircraft.
+It is about 4 km2 and has a 3200 m long, 45 m wide runway, which can accommodate Boeing 747 or Airbus A330 widebody aircraft.
 The terminal is about 34000 m2, available for over 2000 passengers departing and arriving per hour.

-In 2017, Guiyang Longdongbao International Airport was the 22nd busiest airport in mainland China, with 18,109,610 passengers.
+In 2025, Guiyang Longdongbao International Airport was the 23rd busiest airport in mainland China, with 30,253,675 passengers.